tenstorrent/tt-studio/README.md

 ## Using `startup.sh`

-The `startup.sh` script automates the TT Studio setup process.
+The `startup.sh` script automates the TT-Studio setup process.
 It can be run with or without Docker, depending on your usage scenario.

 ### Basic Usage